Riley-livingston/AirBnb-Listings-Analysis-for-Cleaning-Services/README.md

 - <b>Determine a high conversion rate client list that can be utulized by airbnb cleaning services in NYC using exploratory analysis.</b>

   -<b> KEY METRICS:
-    - <b>number of distinct reviews that contain words signaling uncleanliness groped by host
+    - <b>number of distinct reviews that contain words signaling uncleanliness grouped by host
     - <b>number of distinct reviews that contain words signaling uncleanliness per listing grouped by host